codenothing/level-two/packages/core/README.md

 Similar to getMulti, fetches list of values for the identifiers provided, but raises exceptions when they are found instead of returning errors

+### `getRequiredMulti(ids: IdentifierType[])`

+Similar to getMulti, fetches list of values for the identifiers provided, but raises exceptions when values are not found for any id

 ### `stream(ids: IdentifierType[], streamResultCallback: (id: IdentifierType, result: ResultType) => Promise<void>)`

 Exposes data as it becomes available for the unique identifiers requested